 Douglas State Forest - Douglas, MA

 The Draper family hired Warren Henry Manning, designer of Boston’s park system, to design a park around their millpond.
-Enjoy a stroll though this carefully planned woodland of over 1,000 acres – almost 1/3 of the entire town.
+Enjoy a stroll through this carefully planned woodland of over 1,000 acres – almost 1/3 of the entire town.
+Find the main trailhead just beyond the Hopedale Town Beach on Hopedale Street.

 Lookout Rock - Northbridge, MA